 Recommended approaches to detecting out of trend (OOT) data between analytical sequences where no trend is expected.
 These are based on standard Statistical Process Control methodology and Recommended approaches for detecting out of trend (OOT) data between analytical sequences where a trend is expected as is the case for Stability Testing.

 From this foundation the current OOE-/ OOT-Laboratory Data Management Guidance was developed by an international team to provide a harmonised approach to trending.

-At this ECA OOE/OOT Training Course in Prague version 1 of our OOE-/ OOT-Laboratory Data Management Guidance will be presented and participants will have the opportunity to review and discuss the contents and technical aspects of the guidance document as well as looking at the scope and application of the proposed methods within industry .
+At this ECA OOE/OOT Training Course version 01 of the OOE-/ OOT-Laboratory Data Management Guidance will be presented and participants will have the opportunity to review and discuss the contents and technical aspects of the guidance document as well as looking at the scope and application of the proposed methods within industry.

 The ECA QC Working Group’s goal is to have a basic global framework for OOT/OOE within R&D, production and QC laboratories which is acceptable to the authorities and adaptable for individual companies.